iyanu27/SCA-TASKS/Week 6/README.md

  ## Subnetting
  A subnet is a range of IP addresses within a network that are reserved so that they're not available to everyone within the network, essentially dividing part of the network for private use

+Public subnet is a subnet that has internet access Private subnet is a subnet that has no internet access

 ## Firewall rules
 A firewall rule can be applied to traffic from the Internet to your computer (inbound), or from your computer to the Internet (outbound).
 A rule can also be applied to both directions at the same time.